Product Centred Financial Planning is where you treat the money as

 direct-to-consumer platforms to access commoditised investment returns.

-- Investment returns are higher than the intermediated route, as there are no fees
+- Investment returns are higher than the intermediated route, as there is no fees

 clipping net asset value.